 How is this course structured?

 Students will navigate through specific modules that focus on a main topic which will be broken down into lessons or sub-modules.
 Students then learn from pre-recorded video lectures, discussion boards, quizzes, case studies, and more for each lesson.
 Module quizzes and a final project are also required.

 Will I receive a grade?

-This is a non-credit program, so students will receive a pass or no pass grade.
+This is a non-credit program, so students will receive a Successfully Completed or Not Successfully Completed grade.
 To pass the course, students will need to achieve 70% or higher on all assignments, quizzes and exams.
 Your percentage will be calculated from the number of points earned out of the total points available.
 Points are earned via quizzes, exams, and other participation-based assignments.